rickosborne/cascades/md/36-6-3-dinner.md

 "Think about what you were doing the first time through."

-"I had just helped Ernest get Mary her pills."
+"I had just helped Dearborn get Mary her pills."
 My stomach rolled at the thought that I had helped him.

 "From her bag?